flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 2.5.23

 I spend 1 hour studying traps.
-In Dwarf fotress there are two kinds of traps, animals traps and military traps.
+In Dwarf fortress there are two kinds of traps, animals traps and military traps.

 Animal traps is kind of like fishing(real life fishing).
 You put a bait in the trap and wait for the victim.
 There are 3 kinds of bait, meat, fish, and large gem.
 I have no idea which creature will fall for the large gem, but meat and fish are use for catching small animals that you can't find in your animal list.
 The good thing about animal traps is that it usually caught it's victim very quickly, animals will fall for the trap about 1-2 minutes after the trap have been set up.
 Animal traps and only be use once, the dwarfs will automatically destroy them after the trap caught it's victim.